AKEBMohammed/onePushADay/README.md

    git remote add origin YOUR_REPOSITORY_URL git push -u origin main
    ```
+3. **Enable workflow permissions** in your repository:
+   - Go to your repository → Settings → Actions → General
+   - Under "Workflow permissions", select "Read and write permissions"
+   - Save changes

+   OR

+   **Set up a Personal Access Token**:
+   - Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
+   - Generate a new token with "repo" scope
+   - Add this token as a repository secret named `PAT` under your repository's Settings → Secrets and variables → Actions

-3. The GitHub Actions workflow will automatically be detected and start running
+4. The GitHub Actions workflow will automatically be detected and start running

 ## GitHub Actions Schedule